godspeedsystems/gs-documentation/docs/saarthi/advanced-usage/available-tools/browser-action.md

 # browser_action

 The `browser_action` tool enables web automation and interaction via a Puppeteer-controlled browser.
-It allows Roo to launch browsers, navigate to websites, click elements, type text, and scroll pages with visual feedback through screenshots.
+It allows Saarthi to launch browsers, navigate to websites, click elements, type text, and scroll pages with visual feedback through screenshots.

 ## Parameters